EcsRx/ecsrx.unity/src/Assets/EcsRx.Examples/AutoRegisterSystems/readme.md

 # Auto System Registration Example

 This example shows you how you can automatically load systems up based upon containing namespaces.
-This allows you to get your systems within the containing namespaces setup for free without needing to explicitly use them via the `AppContainer`.
+This allows you to get your systems within the containing namespaces bound for free without needing to explicitly inject them anywhere and manually bind them, so you can just call `RegisterAllBoundSystems` in the application.

 It shows the basics of: